Kia-Fatemeh/interior-website/README.md

 # interior-website
-Fr ist page of an interior design website
+Frist page of an interior design website